sec-ml/puppet-roadwarrior/README.md

 # puppet-roadwarrior

 The year is 2016.
 Giant clouds rule the internet.
-Microsoft supports linux.
+Microsoft supports Linux.
 Yet in this strange new world, not all is well.
 Your home network is still stuck behind an IPv4 NAT gateway.
 And your apps still haven't all figured out how to do secure HTTPS encrypted connections yet.

 But wait!
 There in the distance... a savior emerges!
-The Road Warror VPN!
+The Road Warrior VPN!

 This module sets up a StrongSwan-based IKEv2 VPN suitable for use with the native IKEv2 VPN client available on devices like iOS and Android, as well as